ERnsTL/rec/README.md

 # rec - Recfiles for Rust!

-Incomplete implementation for handling awesome file format called [recfile](https://www.gnu.org/software/recutils/manual/recutils.html).
+Implementation for handling the awesome file format called [recfile](https://www.gnu.org/software/recutils/manual/recutils.html).

-Supports parsing databases, sex'es, fields encryption and some basic queries.
-Also my first time writing parsers in Rust.

 ## Status

 Basically useful.
 Not recommended for production use at the moment.
+Some features are still missing - supports parsing databases, sex'es, fields encryption and some basic queries.

 This is currently the library only.
 The command-line utilities are still missing.
+A server daemon allowing multi-user online queries without re-parsing the database for every request is still missing.

 Tests for all examples mentioned in the manual are being added.
-During that, compatibility problems are revealed and fixed but a good part of the features are usable and compliant with GNU recutils.
+During that, compatibility problems are revealed and fixed as well as missing features added, but a good part of the features are usable and compliant with GNU recutils.

 API may change at any time at this stage.

+Algorithms and data types not yet optimized for performance.
+Internal structs could need a refactoring.
+The parser is not based on a parser framework like Nom nor a parser generator, but hand-written.

 ## Compatibility